Site icon JFM Law

 Unfair Dismissal Claims

-An employee who has been terminated for failing a workplace drug and alcohol test may bring an unfair dismissal claim on the grounds that:
+An employee dismissed for failing a drug and alcohol test may bring an unfair dismissal claim under section 387 of the Fair Work Act 2009 (Cth), including on the basis that:

 The direction was lawful and reasonable

 Every employee is required to obey lawful and reasonable directions given by their employer.
-Workplace drug and alcohol testing is lawful.
+Workplace drug and alcohol testing may be lawful where it is reasonable, proportionate, and supported by a valid workplace policy, employment contract, award, or enterprise agreement.”.
 However, in defending an unfair dismissal claim an employer must show that a direction or requirement to take such a test was ‘reasonable’ in the circumstances.
-The employer will be aided if they have created and administered an appropriate workplace drug and alcohol policy (as discussed above) and the employee was aware of such a policy.
+The employer’s position is strengthened where a clear, accessible and consistently applied workplace drug and alcohol policy exists, and the employee has been made aware of it (as discussed above).

 ‘Harsh, unjust or unreasonable’